zfs-old-crap/linkytime/docs/DeveloperGuide.md

 ![`CommandsWithParser` sequence diagram](images/CommandsWithParserSequenceDiagram.png)

 Step 1:
-The user enters a command with additional params(requires a parser) which is then passed to the `LogicManager`.
+The user enters a command with additional parameters (requires a parser) which is then passed to the `LogicManager`.

 Step 2:
 The `LogicManager` then calls `LinkyTimeParser::parseCommand` for it to figure out what command this is.